informalsystems/workflow/src/results.md

 2 different members of the team get invited to speak at a top conference on formal verification in blockchain” - this doesn’t even say anything about how many papers to publish, but it gets at the heart of what we might actually want out of publishing some papers.
+We could of course go further and ask why we even want that - what outcomes do we want out of presenting at the conference?
+But we'll stop there for now.
+The important point is just to have the conversations!

 One helpful way to think about defining results is by types of results.
 We identify four major categories of results: